 The beautiful towns of Sarlat, Périgueux, Bergerac, and Le Bugue are some of the most enchanting places I have been.
 For the most part, the centers of these villages have not changed much from the 14th century, and the stone buildings and slate roofs have the look of an illuminated manuscript.
 The Périgord has been occupied continually for 70,000 years, soaked in history and deeply reflective of human experience.
 The Neanderthals hunted in the forests, and very early modern man created mysterious masterpieces in the caves of Lascaux.
 The Moors were here, too, from 600 to about 750, and then the Vikings.

 While this area was off the beaten track of the Grand Tour, the British have always been drawn to the Dordogne (the department that includes the Périgord), which they ruled until being ejected from France in the 15th century at the end of the Hundred Years’ War.
 It seems impossible to definitively eject the British from Europe--though they appear insistent on ejecting themselves--so in the summer months the place is awash with English.
-They often travel in packs, loaded up on buses, so if one takes her time, driving leisurely from town to town, ferreting out the region’s chateaux with four or five bedrooms for guests, it is possible to avoid them.
+They often travel in packs, loaded up on buses, but if one takes her time, driving leisurely from town to town, ferreting out the region’s chateaux with four or five bedrooms for guests, it is possible to avoid them.

 Thankfully, the region is also awash in duck fat, and, say what you want to about fois gras and pâté, there is nothing better smeared on a piece of crusty bread with a glass of Château de Lestevenie Côte de Bergerac Rouge (sorry, New Yorkers).
 The region’s wines are not much esteemed, even though it is just an hour from Bordeaux, but it is possible to find a few good producers.
 This state of affairs is partly due to the fact that after the phylloxera aphid destroyed much of France’s grapevines in the 19th century, then leaders of the Périgord decided that tobacco was the future and urged farmers not to replant the grapevines.
 That crop is now on the wane, and in this still largely agricultural part of France, they have returned to history and the cultivation of wine, walnuts, cheeses, and mushrooms.
 There are also, of course, the black truffles, elevating everything from the humble egg or a chicken breast to the heights of gastronomic bliss.